wachiuphd/CVI/README.md

 - SuppFigures/CVI_CEJST_boxplot.pdf - boxplot comparing CVI scores for CEJST disadvantaged vs. not disadvantaged communities

 Uses CEJST.csv file which contains the census tracts with whether it is CEJST disadvantaged

+Note: Other files in Data were used to create "internal points" file for census tracts (since Gaz files sometimes had internal points on or outside the boundary of the census tract)